Now an alternative option to Sony’s best headphones, but at a cheaper price.

 Adaptive Sound Control:

 Sony decided to gift the XB910 more than enough from their flagship XM4.
 The adaptive sound control suite is here too.
-The feature is designed to adapt to your activities in order to optimize ambient sounds.
+The feature is designed to adapt to your activities in order to optimize ambient noise.
 For example, if you sit, it goes into staying mode.
 But if you get up and walk or do something, it shifts into walking mode.
 Running and commuting are also included.
 Each one of those modes is optimized for the best noise-canceling experience during your activity.

 All those features, and a bunch of other things, you will find in the Sony Headphones Connect app, which is viable both for iOS and Android.